-The ABC Academy Academic Support Academic Support Meets Description Indicators 2022-23 What questions are we What are the results What FSU support is answering? telling us? available?
-50th percentile on Approaching Are students making Some students are Meets: NWEA SCGP (Math) expected annual growth growing at the expected 1) CSO sponsored in math compared to rates compared to their professional their peers? peers around the nation development and =0/ .1 M in math networking 3% growth on M- STEP/PSAT over time Does Not Meet Are students making Students are not opportunities 2) Field (Math) sufficient yearly academic growth showing adequate growth to reach Representative's (ridui ) to increase proficiency proficiency in math assistance in math? proficiency in main School Support Team Goal 2: 2nd-8th Grade Meets in maan. mid-year check in Academic Proficiency 3) Additional supports 45 on the School Index Exceeds Is the school meeting School programming available upon state designation and performance is at need/request expectations as set the state expected level forth by the state and federal accountability systems? - 50% of students are Approaching Are students achieving Some students are at grade level norm on proficiency on a demonstrating the NWEA (reading) nationally normed proficiency in reading 3% difference Does Not Meet assessment in reading?
-Are students Students are - compared to Dues Not Heet outperforming students demonstrating lower composite (ELA M- in schools they might achievement than their Step/PSAT) otherwise attend peers in the same (composite) on the ELA geographical area in grade level state ELA on the state assessment? assessment 50% of students are Approaching Are students achieving Some students are at grade level norm on proficiency on a demonstrating the NWEA (Math). nationally normed proficiency in math assessment in math?
-3% difference Does Not Meet Are students Students are compared to outperforming students demonstrating lower composite (Math M- in schools they might achievement than their Step/PSAT) otherwise attend peers in the same (composite) on the geographical area in math grade level state math on the state assessment? assessment
+The ABC Academy Academic Support Meets Description Indicators 2022-23 What questions are we answering?
+What are the results telling us?
+What FSU support is available?
+50th percentile on NWEA SCGP (Math) Approaching Are students making expected annual growth in math compared to their peers?
+Some students are growing at the expected rates compared to their peers around the nation in math Meets: 1) CSO sponsored professional development and networking opportunities 2) Field Representative's assistance School Support Team 3% growth on M- STEP/PSAT over time (Math) Does Not Meet Are students making sufficient yearly academic growth to increase proficiency in math?
+Students are not showing adequate growth to reach proficiency in math Goal 2: 2nd-8th Grade Academic Proficiency Meets mid-year check in 3) Additional supports 45 on the School Index Exceeds Is the school meeting state designation expectations as set forth by the state and federal accountability systems?
+School programming and performance is at the state expected level available upon need/request 50% of students are at grade level norm on the NWEA (reading) Approaching Are students achieving proficiency on a nationally normed assessment in reading?
+Some students are demonstrating proficiency in reading 3% difference compared to composite (ELA M- Step/PSAT) Does Not Meet Are students outperforming students in schools they might otherwise attend (composite) on the ELA grade level state assessment?
+Students are demonstrating lower achievement than their peers in the same geographical area in ELA on the state assessment 50% of students are at grade level norm on the NWEA (Math).
+Approaching Are students achieving proficiency on a nationally normed assessment in math?
+Some students are demonstrating proficiency in math 3% difference compared to composite (Math M- Step/PSAT) Does Not Meet Are students outperforming students in schools they might otherwise attend (composite) on the math grade level state assessment?
+Students are demonstrating lower achievement than their peers in the same geographical area in math on the state assessment